Arcero1/blackjack-backend/README.md

 ### 4a.
 Visual Design
 The product as of submission conforms quite closely to the design created at the beginning of the mockup process, as evidenced by the wireframes below.
-This is largely because the project was largely an exercise in conforming to the design, rather than adapting it to ability or coder preferences.
+This is because the project was largely an exercise in conforming to the design, rather than adapting it to ability or coder preferences.

 ![wireframes](docs/wireframes.png)